nishkohli96/client-server-libs/apps/express-server/src/redis/Notes.md

 | `ZREM` | Removes element by field |
 | `ZINCRBY` | Increments score of a key by the specified value. `ZINCRBY rating 1.2 joe` |

-For more details on sorted-sets, refer the [Redis documentation](https://redis.io/docs/latest/develop/data-types/sorted-sets/) and the complete list of [hash related commands](https://redis.io/docs/latest/commands/?group=sorted-set).
+For more details on sorted-sets, refer the [Redis Sorted-Sets documentation](https://redis.io/docs/latest/develop/data-types/sorted-sets/) and the complete list of [hash related commands](https://redis.io/docs/latest/commands/?group=sorted-set).

 ## Notes